aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 ## Envelopes

-When trying to parse your payloads wrapped in a known structure, you might encounter the following situations:
+When trying to parse your payload you might encounter the following situations:

 * Your actual payload is wrapped around a known structure, for example Lambda Event Sources like EventBridge
 * You're only interested in a portion of the payload, for example parsing the detail of custom events in EventBridge, or body of SQS records
 * You can either solve these situations by creating a schema of these known structures, parsing them, then extracting and parsing a key where your payload is.

 This can become difficult quite quickly.
 Parser simplifies the development through a feature named Envelope.
-Envelopes can be used via envelope parameter available in both parse function and `parser` decorator.
+Envelopes can be used via envelope parameter available in middy and decorator.
-Here's an example of parsing a schema found in an event coming from EventBridge, where all you want is what's inside the detail key.
+Here's an example of parsing a custom schema in an event coming from EventBridge, where all you want is what's inside the detail key.

 === "Decorator"
     ```typescript hl_lines="5 23"